geekgod382/MusicPlay/README.md

-# Spotify Clone
+# Spotify-like music player

-This is a simple clone of the Spotify web player built using HTML, CSS, and JavaScript.
+This is a simple web music player built using HTML, CSS, and JavaScript.

 ## Overview